 - Lingering sensitivity to hot or cold, even after the sensation has been removed

 - Deep decay or darkening of the gums

 Can I go to school or work after getting a root canal?

 Although you will most likely be numb for 2-4 hours following the procedure, most patients are able to return to school or work directly following a root canal.
-However, most physicians advise against eating until the numbness is completely gone.
-If you work in manual labor, make sure to protect your teeth.
+However, it is advised against eating until the numbness is completely gone.

 How much does a root canal cost?